Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 EIN or Tax ID:

-This number will be used for tax reporting and customs clearance purposes.
+This number will be used in tax reporting and customs clearance.

 Importer of Record (IOR):

-Designate an Importer of Record (IOR) who will be responsible for ensuring compliance with customs regulations, paying customs duties and fees, and representing the importer in customs transactions.
+Appoint an Importer of Record-IOR-who shall be responsible for ensuring customs regulations compliance, customs duties and fees payment, and representation for the importer during customs transactions.

 Customs Bond: